Onelinerhub/examples/README.md

 # examples
-Example files for code solutions @ onelinerhub.com
+This repository contains all kind of files used in code examples @ [onelinerhub.com](https://onelinerhub.com), like photos, CSV files and etc.